Lance Stroll: Early and personal life

-Career
+Junior racing career

-Like many race drivers, the Geneva-based Canadian began his motorsport career in karting at the age of 10.
+Like many racing drivers, Stroll began his motorsport career in karting at the age of 10.
 He recorded numerous race and championship wins in his native Canada and North America and in 2008, his first year of karting, he won the Federation de Sport Automobile du Quebec rookie of the year award and driver of the year in 2009.
+He was mentored by six-time World Champion Mike Wilson.
 In 2010, Stroll became a member of the Ferrari Driver Academy.

 Formula 4

 Stroll's car racing debut came in the 2014 Florida Winter Series, a non-championship series organized by the Ferrari Driver Academy.
 He raced against future Formula One competitors Nicholas Latifi and Max Verstappen, and took two podium finishes as well as pole position at Homestead–Miami Speedway.

 Stroll made his competitive car racing debut in the 2014 Italian F4 Championship, driving for Prema Powerteam.
 Despite missing the final round due to injury, Stroll emerged as series champion, taking seven race wins, thirteen podium finishes, and five pole positions.